tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Description

-Propose an amendment to the value of dwc:month as an integer between 1 and 12 inclusive.
+Proposes an amendment to the value of dwc:month as an integer between 1 and 12 inclusive.

 ### Specification